Chret237/Library_Manager/README.md

 ## Fonctionalities

-1. Add book
+1. Add a book
-2. View book details
+2. View books details
-3. Update book
+3. Update a book
-4. Delete book
+4. Delete a book